GET YOUR MMJ CARD

 - Create a patient account with the VCCA Medical Cannabis Portal.

-Renew Your Virginia Medical Marijuana Prescription
+Renew Your Virginia Medical Marijuana Certification

 Renewing your Virginia medical cannabis certification is almost identical to the initial approval process.